Blog Post

 While Cloudflare had a valid ROA for 1.1.1.0/24, the hijacked route originated by AS4755 was clearly marked as RPKI Invalid.

-The chart here shows an example of a bunch of such invalid announcements, captured by Catchpoint’s platform—in this case, thanks to RouteViews collectors—from peers in the United States.
-Despite being invalid according to the ROAs, the announcements were still accepted and propagated by major networks, including AS6453.
+The chart shows a batch of these invalid announcements, captured by Catchpoint's platform (through RouteViews collectors) from peers in the United States.
+Despite being invalid according to the ROAs, the announcements were accepted and propagated by networks including AS6453.

-During this period, many agents withdrew the valid route via Cloudflare’s ASN (AS13335).
-Some of those nodes lost reachability entirely, while others adopted the hijacked route pointing toward AS4755.
-Several ISPs like Lumen and AT&T had no routes at all for 1.1.1.0/24—suggesting they honored RPKI filtering and dropped the invalid announcements from Tata.
-However, it remains unclear why there were no other paths for 1.1.1.0/24.
-Under normal circumstances, we would expect to see Cloudflare’s own announcements reach these networks.
+During this period, many nodes withdrew the valid route via Cloudflare's ASN (AS13335).
+Some lost reachability entirely, while others adopted the hijacked route pointing toward AS4755.
+Several ISPs like Lumen and AT&T had no routes at all for 1.1.1.0/24, suggesting they honored RPKI filtering and dropped the invalid announcements from Tata.
+However, it's unclear why there were no other paths for 1.1.1.0/24 during that window.
+Under normal circumstances, Cloudflare's own announcements would reach these networks.

-Interestingly, RPKI was not able to save the day in this scenario.
-Cloudflare indeed was careful enough to create a proper ROA to state that the prefix hosting their DNS service can be originated only by Cloudflare AS number (AS13335), as can be seen here.
-Tata itself is known to apply filtering based on RPKI, as Cloudflare itself states on the Is BGP safe yet? website.
-However, it looks like Tata did not apply the RPKI filtering checks on routes originated by AS numbers of their own group, and the hijack/misconfiguration slipped out in the wild.
-Or as Murphy would say: “If anything simply cannot go wrong, it will anyway”.
+Cloudflare was careful enough to create a proper ROA stating that the prefix hosting their DNS service can be originated only by Cloudflare's AS number (AS13335), as can be seen here.
+Tata itself is known to apply filtering based on RPKI, as Cloudflare states on the Is BGP safe yet? website.
+An open question remains: why did Tata's RPKI filtering not catch this announcement?
+One possibility is that filtering was not applied to routes originated by AS numbers within their own group, but Cloudflare's post-mortem notes only that they are "following up with Tata Communications."

 The effect for end users was immediate and confusing:

-• Websites didn’t load: Even though most websites and services were fully operational, users couldn’t reach them.
-Without DNS resolution, domain names couldn’t be translated into IP addresses, so browsers returned errors or spun endlessly.
+• Websites didn't load.
+Most websites and services were fully operational, but users couldn't reach them.
+Without DNS resolution, domain names couldn't be translated into IP addresses, so browsers returned errors or spun endlessly.

-• Local troubleshooting led nowhere: Many users assumed the problem was on their end.
-They rebooted routers, toggled Wi-Fi, or even contacted their ISP—wasting time while the root cause remained external and invisible to them.
+• Local troubleshooting led nowhere.
+Many users assumed the problem was on their end.
+They rebooted routers, toggled Wi-Fi, or contacted their ISP, wasting time while the root cause remained external and invisible to them.

 Mission-critical services depend on external systems like DNS, BGP, and transit networks.
-DNS especially is a single point of failure—if it breaks, nothing works, regardless of how healthy your backend is.
-So, if it feels like “everything on the Internet is down,” there's a good chance it’s DNS.
-Public resolvers like 1.1.1.1 are foundational to connectivity—and when they become unreachable, even healthy services appear broken.
-A good monitoring strategy includes monitoring the entire Internet Stack, including protocols BGP and DNS.
+DNS is a single point of failure: if it breaks, nothing works, regardless of how healthy your backend is.
+Public resolvers like 1.1.1.1 are foundational to connectivity, and when they become unreachable, even healthy services appear broken.
+A thorough monitoring strategy covers the entire Internet Stack, including protocols like BGP and DNS.
+This is where LM Internet Performance Monitoring becomes essential, giving teams visibility into the layers of the Internet that sit outside their direct control but directly affect end-user experience.

 A visual representation of the Internet Stack

-The route hijack that broke access to Cloudflare’s 1.1.1.1 was invalid.
+The hijacked route for 1.1.1.0/24 was marked RPKI Invalid.
 It should have been rejected.
-Networks that properly implemented filters based on RPKI-based origin validation did just that—and their users remained unaffected.
-No matter if there’s no other way to get to the destination—if the destination is clearly hijacked, you should never take that road.
-Filtering invalid routes is no longer optional; it's table stakes for a resilient Internet
+Networks that properly implemented RPKI-based origin validation did reject it, and their users remained unaffected.
+Filtering invalid routes is no longer optional for a resilient Internet.

-By the time these platforms light up, the damage is already done.
+By the time Reddit and DownDetector light up, the damage is done.
 Social chatter is reactive, fragmented, and often misleading.
-Use data-driven monitoring tools to spot outages before your users do—not after they’ve started complaining.
+Data-driven monitoring tools help you spot outages before your users do, not after they've started complaining.

-And if you're an end user?
-Always specify a backup DNS resolver from a different provider.
+If you're an end user, specify a backup DNS resolver from a different provider.
 For example, if your primary is Cloudflare (1.1.1.1), set Google (8.8.8.8) as your secondary.
-It’s a simple step that can keep you online even when one DNS service hits trouble.
+It's a simple step that can keep you online when one DNS service hits trouble.

 Conclusion

-This incident is a reminder that resilience isn’t just about uptime—it’s about visibility, validation, and vigilance across the entire Internet Stack.
-Whether you operate a global network or rely on one, protecting users from outages like this means doing the hard work: enforcing RPKI, monitoring beyond your perimeter, and responding to failures with precision—not guesswork.
-There’s still more to understand about how this incident unfolded.
-We look forward to a detailed RCA from Cloudflare to help the broader community learn from it
+This incident reinforces that resilience requires more than uptime.
+It demands visibility, validation, and vigilance across the full Internet Stack.
+Whether you operate a global network or rely on one, protecting users from outages like this means monitoring beyond your perimeter, enforcing RPKI, and responding to failures with precision instead of guesswork.

 This is some text inside of a div block.